alshedivat/al-folio/_projects/spacings.md

 The figure above shows two examples of a set of samples drawn from a uniform and a non-uniform distribution, respectively.
 The aim here is to construct a sensitive test to decide if samples are compatible with the hypothesis of a uniform distribution.

 Some standard tests to assess this goodness-of-fit are, for example, the Kolmogorov-Smirnov, or the Anderson-Darling tests.
 In our work, we investigated test statistics based on the spacings between ordered samples, i.e. the distance between consecutive samples.
-Under a uniform distribution, the expectation value for such a spacing is 1/n.
+Under a uniform distribution, the expectation value for such spacing is 1/n.
 If the samples are, however, drawn for example from a distribution featuring narrow "peaks", we expect much smaller spacings.
-Our new test statistic "Recursive Product of Spacings" (RPS), can be very sensitive to such non-uniformities, and outperform other tests, as show in the figure below.
+Our new test statistic "Recursive Product of Spacings" (RPS), can be very sensitive to such non-uniformities, and outperform other tests, as shown in the figure below.

-Such tests find applications in in many areas, ranging from the natural and social sciences over engineering to quality control.
+Such tests find applications in many areas, ranging from the natural and social sciences over engineering to quality control.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">